Fireball spotted over Arkansas, neighboring states, NASA confirms

-More than 30 people in Arkansas, Louisiana and Mississippi reported seeing the exceptionally bright meteor in the sky around 8 a.m.
-Wednesday after hearing loud booms in Claiborne County, Mississippi, and surrounding areas, NASA reported.
+More than 30 people in Arkansas, Louisiana and Mississippi reported seeing the exceptionally bright meteor in the sky about 8 a.m.
+Wednesday after hearing loud booms in Claiborne County, Miss., and surrounding areas, NASA reported.
 It was first spotted 54 miles above the Mississippi River, near Alcorn, Mississippi, officials said.

-"This is one of the nicer events I have seen in the GLM (Geostationary Lightning Mappers) data," said Bill Cooke, lead of NASA's Meteoroid Environments Office at Marshall Space Flight Center in Huntsville, Alabama.
+"This is one of the nicer events I have seen in the GLM [Geostationary Lightning Mappers] data," said Bill Cooke, lead of NASA's Meteoroid Environments Office at Marshall Space Flight Center in Huntsville, Ala.

 The object, which scientists called a bolide, moved southwest at a speed of 55,000 miles per hour, breaking into pieces as it descended deeper into Earth's atmosphere.
 It disintegrated about 34 miles above a swampy area north of the unincorporated Concordia Parish community of Minorca in Louisiana.